jonnyspicer/jonnyspicer.com/content/blog/2021/12/2021-12-03-advent-of-code-ii.md

 	return g * e, o * c
 }
-// returns 0 if there is no mcb, a positive value if the mcb is 1 and a negative value if the mcb is 0 func mostCommonBit(m map[int]bool, input []string, position int) int {
+// returns 0 if there is no mcb,
+// a positive value if the mcb is 1
+// and a negative value if the mcb is 0 func mostCommonBit(
+    m map[int]bool,
+    input []string,
+    position int
+    ) int {
 	count := 0

 	for key, val := range m {